Careers and Education

 Beginning Your Career

-The BC Funeral Association is excited to offer the Foundation Program once again in 2024.
+The BC Funeral Association is excited to offer the Foundation Program once again in 2025.
 The Foundation program is a gradual entry into funeral service education where students are able to complete their first year of academics prior to finding an apprenticeship position.
 Beginning with a 3 day orientation in Vancouver in September, foundation students will then work through the course materials alongside the level 1 apprentices online and at home.
 In January, foundation students will once again join their cohort for in person learning, before starting term 2 of the academics.
 The program completes with a 6-day in person review and exam session in June.
 Prior to beginning level 2 of the program, students must find employment as an apprentice.
 The student will then shift into an apprenticeship, completing level 2 of academics and 2 years of workplace experience.
 This pathway allows for students to focus on academics for a full year prior to transitioning to full time work and learning.
-Applicants selected for an interview will be contacted by July 22nd and can expect a decision on admission by July 30, 2024.

 People enter a funeral service career for many reasons and at various times in their lives.
 Some know at a very early age that this is their profession of choice, while others come to the decision after careers in other fields.
 Some reasons you may be drawn to funeral service include: